Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 Gather the following from the ATC box:

-- **ATC spindle cable (blue)**
 - **Signal cable**
 - **Air line tubing (10 m)**
+- **ATC spindle cable (blue connector)** - if it's already installed on your AltMill, that's great!

 Place the cable ends and tubing near the **spindle connections** on the Z-axis.

-> Note: You may have partially or fully completed this step if you are doing a new build.
-You can click [Cable Management](https://resources.sienci.com/view/am-mk2-wiring-and-spindle/#cable-management-and-spindle-vfd) to review that section and verify you've followed the steps correctly.

----

 ### Route Through the Z-Axis Drag Chain

-1. Route the wires and tubing through the opening in the Z-Plus drag chain bracket.
+1. Route the wires and tubing through the opening in the Z-plus drag chain bracket.
 If it’s tight, loosen the bracket slightly to widen the opening.
-1. If you haven’t already, use a flathead screwdriver to detach the clips on the Z-axis drag chain.
+1. Use a flathead screwdriver to detach the remaining clips on the Z-axis drag chain.
 1. Clip the Z-axis drag chain back onto its end links.
 1. Close the clips around the three cables.